michalkalkowski/axisym-safe-python/README.md

 This repository contains the axisafe package which is an implementation of the axisymmetric finite elements in Python, following a publication in Computers & Structures.
+The code can be used to find mechanical waves propagating axisymmetric structures, such as pipes.
+These can be free, buried or submerged, and may contain a fluid inside.
+An arbitrary composition of layers is allowed.

 A few examples corresponding to the cases considered in the aforementioned paper are also included.

 License
 =======